guanhong-tan/AAI3001_Final_Project/README.md

 3. Mollah Faizul Islam Fahim [2302684]

 # Overview
-This project, developed as part of the AAI3001 module, focuses on detecting and classifying recyclable materials using machine learning techniques.
+This project, developed as part of the our module, focuses on detecting and classifying recyclable materials using machine learning techniques.
 The goal is to create a web and mobile-friendly scanning interface that identifies various types of recyclable materials, contributing to sustainability and environmental awareness.

 # Key Features